Bruce Matthews (Canadian Army officer): Military career

 At first, in 1927, Matthews, was turned down for admission to the Royal Military College of Canada and he was also rejected by the Royal Canadian Navy Reserve due to his colour blindness.
 Nevertheless, in 1928, he joined the Non-Permanent Active Militia, 30th Field Battery, 3rd Field Brigade, Royal Canadian Artillery, as a provisional lieutenant, qualifying as a lieutenant later that year.
 He was promoted to captain in 1933 and started a two-year militia staff course.
-In 1936, Matthews was appointed adjutant in the 7th Toronto Regiment of the Royal Canadian Artillery and in 1938 he commanded the 15th Field Battery, as a major.
+In 1936, Matthews was appointed adjutant in the 7th Toronto Regiment of the Royal Canadian Artillery, and in 1938, he commanded the 15th Field Battery, as a major.

 The Second World War was declared in September 1939 and Matthews was posted overseas to the United Kingdom with the 1st Canadian Infantry Division, then commanded by Andrew McNaughton, a fellow RCA gunner, in December.
 In the wartime army, Matthews rose steadily; commanding a battery in March 1940, and, after becoming second-in-command of the 1st Medium Regiment, Royal Canadian Artillery, then he raised the 5th Medium Regiment (as a lieutenant-colonel) in September 1941.
-After an appointment from September 1942 as counter battery officer at Headquarters, I Canadian Corps, in January 1943 Matthews was promoted to brigadier at the age of 33, the youngest at that time in the Canadian Army, and Commander, Royal Artillery, (CRA) of the 1st Canadian Division, now commanded by Guy Simonds, another fellow gunner.
+After an appointment from September 1942 as counter battery officer at Headquarters, I Canadian Corps, in January 1943 Matthews was promoted to brigadier at the age of 33, the youngest at that time in the Canadian Army, and Commander, Royal Artillery, (CRA) of the 1st Canadian Division, now commanded by Guy Simonds, another fellow gunner described as "brusque and demanding, a no-nonsense division commander".